 Executive Vice President for Academic Affairs

-American International College is a highly diverse community providing access and opportunity to students from a variety of backgrounds, religions, ethnicities, and countries.
-AIC serves 3300 graduate and undergraduate students, and offers a variety of undergraduate and graduate programs through the Schools of Business, Arts and Sciences; Health Sciences; and Education.
+AIC is a highly diverse community providing access and opportunity to students from a variety of backgrounds, religions, ethnicities, and countries.
+AIC serves between 2500 and 3000 graduate and undergraduate students with over 50% classifying as Pell-eligible and over 50% identifying as persons of color.
+A variety of undergraduate and graduate programs are offered through the Schools of Business, Arts and Sciences; Health Sciences; and Education.
 AIC's mission is to prepare students for personal fulfillment, professional achievement, and civic engagement through educational experiences that transform lives.
-AIC's academic programs are founded on the knowledge, skills, and values of the liberal arts and are intended to engage students in theory and applied learning, while preparing them for the challenges and opportunities presented in the global environment.
+AIC's academic programs are intended to engage students in theory and applied learning while preparing them for the challenges and opportunities presented in the global environment.

-AIC's growth has expanded into its facilities plan by spending over $30 million in the past five years on enhancing all aspects of the campus.
-More specifically, over the past three years, the College has transitioned its library into a learning commons, modernized its dining commons, and is in the process of building a new health sciences facility and graduate housing complex.
+AIC's growth has incentivized the College to expand its facilities plan by spending over $30 million in the past five years on enhancing all aspects of the campus.
+More specifically, the College has transitioned its library into a learning commons, modernized its dining commons, constructed a new health sciences facility, and built/created a graduate housing complex.

-The executive vice president for academic affairs (EVPAA) position offers a unique opportunity to join a collaborative community and help an institution continue to grow through the opportunity to identify, expand, and enhance programming.
-The College has created an institutional vision supported by key area visions and seeks the individual who wants to build upon the overall vision to further develop the academic enterprise.
+The executive vice president for academic affairs (EVPAA) position offers a unique opportunity to join a collaborative community and help an institution continue to grow by identifying, expanding, and enhancing programming.
+The College has created an institutional vision focused on access, opportunity, and diversity supported by key area visions and seeks the individual who wants to build/expand upon the overall vision to further develop the academic enterprise.
 More specific responsibilities are listed below.

 - Lead a vision-based academic planning process that increases the College's overall competitive position and ensures long-term stability.

-- Advance the academic priorities and goals of the College in a fiscally responsible manner, balancing expenses and revenues and managing growth with an emphasis on student learning and quality of instruction.
+Advance the academic priorities and goals of the College in a fiscally responsible manner, balancing expenses and revenues and managing growth, with an emphasis on new and enhanced programming, student learning, and quality of instruction.

-- Serve as the point of contact for external constituents on issues related to academic affairs, including the Board of Trustees, the Commission on Institutions of Higher Education (CIHE) of the New England Association of Schools and Colleges (NEASC), and other accrediting bodies (e.g., IACBE, CCNE, ACOTE and CAPTE).
+Serve as the point of contact for external constituents on issues related to academic affairs, including the Board of Trustees, the Commission on Institutions of Higher Education (CIHE) of the New England Commission of Higher Education (NECHE), and other accrediting bodies (e.g., CCNE, ACOTE and CAPTE).

-- Provide advisory recommendations to the president on academic appointments, tenure and promotion matters, and ensure that such processes comply with the terms of the faculty handbook.
+Provide advisory recommendations to the president on academic appointments, faculty recruitment, evaluation, and development, tenure and promotion matters, and ensure that such processes comply with the terms of the faculty handbook.

-- Oversee the collaboration of academic deans, faculty and the registrar to ensure the College is following best academic policies and practices.
+Oversee the collaboration of the areas that fall within academic affairs to ensure the College is following best academic policies and practices.

-- Significant experience in an office of academic affairs.
+- Required Field of Expertise: Significant experience in an office of academic affairs.

 - Demonstrated progression of senior academic administrative positions.

-- Successful record of leadership and accomplishment in strategic planning, faculty development, shared governance, human resources administration, curriculum management and administration, and encouraging excellence and innovation in teaching through the use of technology, research and creative activities.
+Successful record of leadership and accomplishment in strategic planning, faculty development, shared governance, operational management, curriculum enhancement, and encouraging excellence and innovation in teaching through the use of technology, research and creative activities.

-- Knowledge and ability to develop and implement new programming and academic partnerships with external academic entities.
+Ability and proven success of development and implementation of new programming and academic partnerships with external academic entities.

-- Ability to gather information, sort through the information, make difficult decisions based on this information, and communicate the decision(s) and reasoning effectively and timely.
+Ability to gather information, dig deep into the information, make difficult decisions based on this information, and communicate transparently the recommendation or decision(s) effectively and timely.

-- As a key member of the president's leadership team, demonstrates excellent communication, execution, and collaboration skills in close partnership with the president.
+As a key member of the president's leadership team, demonstrates excellent communication, execution, transparence, and collaboration skills in close partnership with the president.

-The Executive Vice President for Academic Affairs is a full-time, benefit eligible position.
-Normal business hours are Monday through Friday, 8:30 AM - 4:30 PM, flexible to the needs of the department.
-Occasional nights and weekends required.
+This is a full-time, exempt level, benefit eligible position.
+Normal office hours are Monday through Friday, 8:30am - 4:30pm, flexible to the needs of the department.